jr0cket/heroku-java-workshop-content/understanding-logging/logging-from-your-app.md

 ---

+## Alternatively...

-> **Hint** This change has been added to the `logging-from-app` branch of the repository you cloned.
-So instead of creating the file you can also checkout the branch and merge it into the master branch.
+> **Hint** All the changes above are also in a branch of the Git repository you initially cloned.
+So, as an alternative to the above, you can checkout the branch `logging-from-app` and merge it into the master branch.
 Then push the change merged into master to Heroku.

     git checkout logging-from-app
     git checkout master